vippsas/vipps-solutions/vending-machines/one-time-payment.md

 ![MobilePay](../images/mp.png) *Available for MobilePay in selected markets at the [Vipps MobilePay joint platform launch](https://www.vippsmobilepay.com/#about).*

 This flow uses a one-time payment QR (i.e., a dynamic QR) that is shown on a screen.
-The QR directs the customer to the Vipps MobilePay app, where they authorize the payment.
+The QR directs the customer to the Vipps or MobilePay app, where they authorize the payment.

 ![One-time payment QR](images/0_one_time_payment_qr.jpg)